 • Kids can benefit from “self-talk.”
 Ever solved a problem by talking to yourself?
 Research suggests that our ability to plan depends, in part, on our verbal abilities.
 In one experiment, researchers asked kids to work on the Tower of London task without “thinking out loud.”
 The imposed silence hurt their performance, most likely because it interfered with their ability to create and follow a plan (Lidstone et al 2010).

-Many researchers suspect that our overall approach to child-rearing affects the development of self-control.
+Many researchers suspect that parenting styles have an influence on the development of self-control.

 References: Self-control in children